zoeyj3/2216_documentation/docs/format-diagrams.md

 ### Group the Shapes

+!!! note "Grouping shapes fosters formatting consistency"

     Grouping shapes allows you to move, resize, and format multiple elements as a single unit.

 To group shapes: